 If a distillation came out of Ireland, its pure essence concentrated in a single place, that would be Dunquin I think.

 The next parish to America as they call it, is the most western village of the Irish mainland, right on the tip of Dingle peninsula where the prolific green of the meadows is abruptly cut by the deep blue of the Atlantic Ocean.
 Dunquin (Dún Chaoin in Gaelic) is built on the foot of Mount Eagle, overlooking this eternal battle between earth and water.

 A few miles out in the rough sea, the abandoned Blasket islands endure the passage of time with stoicism, like their inhabitants had done for centuries before the last of them crossed the sound once and for all in 1953.
 Among these islanders were some of Ireland’s famous writers and storytellers like Peg Sawyers, Maurice O’Sullivan and Thomas O’Crohan.
 Not a bad crop for a settlement that never had more than two hundred people, and a testament as to how a place can shape a person instead of the other way around.
 Eventually the island was evacuated and the last islanders moved across the sea to Dunquin, leaving the small village on the north east side of the Great Blasket deserted.

 Storytelling has a special place in Irish tradition.
-It was what those people did during the long cold nights when they gathered around a turf burning fire and told legends as well as stories about everyday life.
-And ordinary life around Dunquin may not be as harsh as it used to but it still has a seductive slowness so obvious to an outsider like me.
-The village is only ten miles from Dingle—a small fishing town of two thousand, but it feels more like a hundred…
+It was what those people did during the long cold nights when they gathered around a turf burning fire and told legends and stories about everyday life.
+Ordinary life around Dunquin may not be as harsh as it used to, but it still has a seductive slowness so obvious to an outsider like me.
+The village is only ten miles away from Dingle—a small fishing town of two thousand, but feels more like a hundred…